Bladder Cancer

 Ileal conduit

-This option allows urine to flow continuously through the new conduit to the outside, where it is collected in a small bag called an ostomy bag.
-This bag is attached to the stoma and is emptied periodically.
-The pouch lies flat against the body, and can be covered with clothes.
-This surgery is classified as an incontinent diversion because you no longer control the flow of urine from the body.
+Urine flows continuously through the new passageway to an external ostomy bag that is emptied periodically.
+The pouch lies flat against the body and can be covered with clothes.
+This is called incontinent diversion because you do not control the flow of urine from your body.

-Another option is a continent cutaneous pouch.
-This diversion involves an internal storage container for urine, which is made from a section of intestine attached to the ureters.
-This container, also referred to as an Indiana pouch, is folded and then connected to a stoma on one end with the ureters on the other.
-The pouch is drained by inserting a small, string-like tube known as a catheter through the stoma.
-It is crucial that the skin surrounding the stoma is washed and dried prior to and following each catheterization.
+A continent cutaneous pouch (or Indiana pouch) involves an internal storage container for urine made from a section of intestine attached to the ureters.
+The pouch is folded and then connected to a stoma on one end with the ureters on the other.
+It is drained by inserting a small, string-like tube called a catheter through the stoma.

 Orthotopic bladder (neobladder)